mayank-01-ms/Tech-Forum/README.md

 # Tech-Forum
-A CMS / forum for tech geeks
+A CMS / forum for tech geeks.
+It works on raw PHP.